Senior Maintenance Worker

 A search committee will review and invite applicants for an interview.
 Meeting the posted requirements does not guarantee an interview.
-A written performance exercise and/or presentation may be a part of the interview, and finalists may be invited to return for a second interview.
-All notifications will be via email, and can also be accessed through your application profile .
+A written performance exercise may be a part of the interview, and finalists may be invited to return for a second interview.
+All notifications will be via email, and can also be accessed through your application profile.

 Conditions of Employment

 Selected candidates given a conditional offer of employment are required to submit tuberculosis screening clearance results, proof of eligibility to work in the United States, and present their Social Security card upon hire (for payroll purposes).